actions/importer-labs/azure_devops/readme.md

-# Valet labs for Azure DevOps
+# Azure Pipelines to Actions migrations powered by Valet

 This lab bootstraps a Valet environment using GitHub Codespaces and enables you to create an Azure DevOps project against which to run the Valet CI/CD migration tool.